We found 15 matching results

-DigitalHealth.London's Accelerator is the first project of its kind.
-It works with digital health startups and SMEs to speed up adoption of technology in London’s NHS, relieving high pressure on services and empowering patients to manage their health.
-The Accelerator offers a range of support, resources, and opportunities for start-ups and SMEs, including NHS navigation support, business planning, pitch practice, information-sharing and training, connections and matching with NHS providers, and networking events.
+DigitalHealth.London's Accelerator works with digital health startups and SMEs to speed up adoption of technology in London’s NHS, relieving high pressure on services and empowering patients to manage their health.
+It offers a range of support, resources, and opportunities for start-ups and SMEs, including NHS navigation, business planning, pitch practice, training, matching with NHS providers, and networking.

 At a recent DigitalHealth.London and NHS Improvement event, over 50 senior NHS trust stakeholders met with innovators to explore how harnessing digital technology can reshape the delivery of outpatient care.
 Read more on how it identified opportunities to enhance the outpatient experience through digital.